chuckpr/pelican-jupyter-reader/README.md

 and the
 [HTMLExporter](https://github.com/jupyter/nbconvert/blob/5.x/nbconvert/exporters/html.py)
 are exposed in your Pelican config, `pelicanconf.py`.
-This means you can do some useful manipulation of your notebooks while reading.
+This means you can do some useful manipulation of your notebooks while reading with some utilities provided by `nbconvert`.

 For example, to use the `basic` template for the `HTMLExporter`, you could add the following to your `pelicanconf.py`: